anunomac/mc-genai-backend-test/README.md

 ## Data Flow:
 The frontend should send the user's text input to the backend via a **POST** request.
-The backend should process this input using the sentiment analysis model and **return the results** to the frontend.
+The backend should process this input and using a Generative AI model do the sentiment analysis and return the results to the frontend.

 ## Definition of Done
 1. Nanoservice with a endpoint to provide sentimental analyses.